Discover the Magic of Quarter Inch Seam Tape

 Many quilters simply replace the tape after each major project or every few long sewing sessions.
 Fresh tape helps maintain accuracy and reduces any chance of residue.

-Tips for Removing Quarter Inch Washi Tape Without Residue
+Tips for Removing Quarter Inch Seam Tape Without Residue

 Because it’s low-tack, it should peel away cleanly—but a few small habits help keep your machine spotless.